“Hi is that Martyn?”

 “It’s James from (Organisation) I’m calling to let you know about the offer we have at the moment for membership.
 We’re waiving our joining fee this month.”

-This was exactly how a telesales call that I received yesterday went.
+This was exactly how a telesales call that I received recently went.
 It was a very short conversation!
 It could have gone differently if James had used a different approach.
 He was calling about me joining a business organisation.

 There are a few things James needs help with: